purescript-spec/purescript-spec/README.md

 main = suite $
   describe "Math" do
-    it "works" do
+    it "does addition" do
       (1 + 1) `shouldEqual` 2
-    it "does not work" do
+    it "fails as well" do
-      (1 + 1) `shouldNotEqual` 2
+      (1 + 1) `shouldEqual` 3
-    pending "this is not used yet"
+    pending "will do stuff in the future"
 ```

 ## API